 Thomas Bailey, President

-Tani Castañeda, Associate Vice President and Chief Enrollment Officer
+Tani Castañeda, Vice President for Enrollment Management

 Kelly S. Moody, Vice President for Institutional Advancement

 Henry Perkowski, Vice President for Finance & Operations